-(Editor’s Note: Lauren Murvihill is a summer associate at Downey Brand.
+(Editor’s Notes: Lauren Murvihill is a summer associate at Downey Brand.
 She is a student at UC Davis School of Law.
 In September 2021, after publication of this post, the Governor approved Senate Bill 315.)

 The thrifty do-it-yourselfers among us might jump at the opportunity to transfer their family home to their kids while avoiding probate and the expense of creating a trust.
 Revocable Transfer on Death Deeds, or RTODDs, have allowed for this type of non-probate transfer in California since 2016.